Tencent/3TS/src/dbtest/src/doc/OLTP Testing Tools.md

 violation: write skew in Neo4j

 description: GRAIL uses graph databases and queries to detect isolation violations expressed as anti-patterns in dependency graphs.
-It builds graphs through graph database schemas and uses algorithms based on shortest path and strongly connected components to detect specifc cycles.
+It builds graphs through graph database schemas and uses algorithms based on shortest path and strongly connected components to detect specific cycles.

 ## White-box History Checking Tools
 ### Emme